cf73/cfdesign/content/collections/projects/midland-industries.md

             content:
               -
                 type: text
-                text: 'The page as a whole lacks clear visual hierarchy, making initial comprehension and navigability challenging.
-Everything sits on a glaring white background (1), while the navigational grey box (2) appears to be a child element of the page.'
+                text: "The existing 'My Account' experience lacked clear visual hierarchy, making initial comprehension and navigability challenging.
+Everything sat on a glaring white background (1), while the a confusing gray box of links (2) appeared to be a child element of the page (see 'Architectural Issues', below)."
         type: before
         enabled: true
     after: